Topp-Roots-Lab/rsa-gui/README.md

 2. Put in request to add user to rootarch group

-    Ask Kenan Oestreich to add you to the rootarch group on eris (Topp Lab's Storage Server)
+    Ask Kenan Oestreich to add you to the rootarch group on Topp Lab's Storage Server and Processing Server

 3. [Optional] Update Gel Imaging File Manager (GIFM) to include new user as project head